Lenzie: Life

 There are four churches in Lenzie: Lenzie Union Parish Church and Lenzie Old Parish Church (both Church of Scotland), St Cyprian's (Scottish Episcopal Church), and Lenzie Christian Fellowship (a non-denominational congregation).
 St Cyprian's, a category B listed building, is the oldest of the churches - established in 1873 and celebrated its 125th anniversary in the year 1998.
 Lenzie Old Parish Church designed by architects Clark & Bell, and was built in 1874.
 Lenzie Old is a category C listed building.

 Every year Lenzie holds a Gala on the first Saturday in June in the grounds of the local Lenzie Rugby Club.
 Each year, a 'Queen' in Primary Seven is chosen from one of the local primary schools, and three attendants from the other schools.

 There is one Scout Group the 1st Lenzie, 12th Glasgow.
 The group was set up in 1908 by Robert Warnock and is now one of the largest in the Clyde area.
 It was among the first to establish cubs and beaver sections.
 It has a successfully running beaver cub and scout sections and also includes the Pegasus explorer unit.
 In addition there is one Boys' Brigade Company: 1st Lenzie BB, founded on 10 January 1964 by the Captain, Tom Carey (attached to Lenzie Union Parish Church (LUPC)).
-The BB in Lenzie has three growing sections for boys aged 5 – 18 years and celebrated its 50th Anniversary in May 2014.
+The BB in Lenzie has three growing sections for boys aged 5 – 18 years and celebrated its 50th anniversary in May 2014.
 The former 2nd Lenzie BB (attached to Lenzie Old Parish Church), became defunct in the early 2000s.
 LUPC which also nurtures Lenzie Crusaders.

-Shops

-They are a number of shops in Lenzie, which include two Co-Operatives, Rasoi (Indian), Da Carlos (Fish and Chips), The Grove (Pub), Browns Optician, Salon Euphoria (hairdresser), Four Seasons (Turkish barbers), Billingtons (Deli), Andrew King Opticians, Cornucopia Beauty, The Nuthouse (barbers), Reflections (hairdresser) and Coda (Estate Agents).